Division of Human Services

 Additional Information on HIP

-For information when the FY2013 Housing Application Data is due, Dear Tribal Leader Letter is attached, or you can contact your BIA regional housing office.
+For information when the FY2014 Housing Application Data is due, please contact your BIA regional housing office.

-There are three (3) options to choose, download the version for the Windows operating system you use.
+In preparing your Tribal Annual Work Plan, there are three (3) options to choose from, please download the version that is compatible with the Windows operating system you use.

 New!
-2013 HIP Tribal Annual Performance Report (Windows 7 file format - contains macros)
+2014 HIP Tribal Annual Performance Report v2 (Windows 7 file format - contains macros)

 Housing Improvement Program Application (.pdf)

-To apply for the Housing Improvement Program, please click and submit information to your local tribal office.
+To apply for the Housing Improvement Program, please submit your signed, completed application to your local tribal office!